SERVAIS URTEXT SERIES

 Alary - Le Lac de Côme: Barcarolle (Transcribed for Cello and Piano)

-Giulio Alary (1814–1891) was an Italian composer, mainly known for his songs.
-His song "Specchio è il lago" was composed for the famous tenor Giovanni Battista Rubini (1794–1854), based on the Italian text by Carlo Pepoli (1796–1881).
-The song was translated into French with the title "Au Lac de Côme" by Dieudonné Tagliafico.
+Giulio Alary (1814–1891), an Italian composer best known for his songs, wrote “Specchio è il lago” for the celebrated tenor Giovanni Battista Rubini, on a text by Carlo Pepoli.
+The song was later translated into French by Dieudonné Tagliafico under the title “Au Lac de Côme.”

 Chopin - 2 Mazurkas (Transcribed for Cello and Piano)